azoni/dustbunny-utility/README.md

 get_ISOString(seconds) - convert current - seconds Math.floor(+new Date()) to ISO\
 get_ISOString_now() - convert current Math.floor(+new Date()) to ISO

-## Queue priority order - high, rare, transfer, manual, staking, smart, flash
+## Queue priority order - high, rare, listed, transfer, manual, staking, smart, flash

 ### Rare Queue
 Handle bid events on specific NFTs of interest.
 Essentially adds a listener to rare NFTS.
 Can include up to 30 assets from the same collection per getOrders() call.
 Add to 'rare' queue.

+### Listed Queue
+Bid on any nft that is listed for sale or listing price lowered.

 ### Transfer Queue
 Add assets to 'transfer' queue based on etherscan activity.
 When address transfers or accepts an offer bid on all nfts of interest in both wallets.
 Skip staking wallets.